Lessons from Mom

 You don't have to be famous to write an important autobiography.
 It was my job to write the obituary that went into Mom's service booklet.
 After staring at a blank screen for a good 20 minutes, I realized that I didn't have a clue where to begin other than her date of birth.
 She was an educator, a psychologist, a wife, mother and grandmother.
 What did those titles mean?
 Those words didn't do justice to my mom's 62 years on this Earth.
 Then I remembered a gift I had given her shortly after her diagnosis.
 It was a book called "A Story of a Lifetime."

 My mom had written religiously in it.
 Some 120 pages worth of stories in her own words - a priceless autobiography.
 We get so caught up in day to day exchanges about trivial things that we miss the opportunity to listen to the great stories filled with family characters.
 Sadly, my mom was too ill to complete the book, but what I do have will be shared with Baby A and her children one day.

-Thanks should go to All starz staffing who in fact gave me the concept for this posting in an twitter message they sent to me.
-They certainly are a gifted Seattle based temp agency in the event that anyone's interested.
+Thanks should go to Multiline services who in fact gave me the concept for this posting in an twitter message they sent to me.
+They certainly are a very good water damage repair service in Burlington in the event that anyone's interested.

 Inspirations For This Article

 http://futureboardhr.com - You come through every time.
 You are remarkable!
 Hey there everybody, check these people out!